intercom/intercom-cordova/README.md

 * Read our guide on [Push Notifications](https://developers.intercom.com/docs/cordova-phonegap-push-notifications) support.
 * Please contact us on [Intercom](https://www.intercom.com/) with any questions you may have, we're only a message away!

+## Android 12
+* Starting with version ```11.1.0```, Intercom cordova plugin requires you to target Android 12.
+This means you may have to set the exported flag to your MainActivity.

+Please check our example project's [config.xml](https://github.com/intercom/intercom-cordova/blob/master/Example/config.xml) to see how you can set this in your app.

 ## Acknowledgements